Kim Novak, PharmD

 Clinical Pharmacy On Call service

 Qualified applicants are graduates of accredited pharmacy programs and eligible for licensure to practice pharmacy in the state of Ohio by September 1.
-The applicant will have successfully completed a hospital-based PGY1 Pharmacy Residency or equivalent experience prior to enrollment.
+The applicant will have successfully completed a hospital-based PGY1 Pharmacy Residency prior to enrollment.
 The residency begins on July 1 and ends one year later on June 30.

 The resident is expected to take clinical call every third week of the year and staff in the central pharmacy every third weekend.